nkamatam/Exams/CDA/AWS CDA - Other AWS Services.md

 * You can goto the website link and see that the application is deployed well.
 * You can go and configure the environment created by Elastic Beanstalk (ex: Server type etc)
 * "Rolling updates and deployments" is an important exam topic and will be covered in the next lecture
-*
+* "Mamaged

 *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQ2MTE1NTU0LDEzNTk0NTQxNjMsOTAwOT
+eyJoaXN0b3J5IjpbMTExMTgxMjg3NCw4NDYxMTU1NTQsMTM1OT
-Y0NDI2LC0xOTI0MzE5MzA3LC0xNDQyMDg3ODAyLC00OTk5MDEx
+Q1NDE2Myw5MDA5NjQ0MjYsLTE5MjQzMTkzMDcsLTE0NDIwODc4
-NzYsLTEyNjg1MzMwMzQsMTQ0MDA3MDMyNiwxMzU1ODI0MjEwLC
+MDIsLTQ5OTkwMTE3NiwtMTI2ODUzMzAzNCwxNDQwMDcwMzI2LD
-0xNjQ5Nzc3NTY2LDkzNjA5NjEwM119
+EzNTU4MjQyMTAsLTE2NDk3Nzc1NjYsOTM2MDk2MTAzXX0=
 -->